AndroidModLoader/JPatch/README.md

  - Wrong vehicle parts colors (thanks B1ack_&_Wh1te!)
  - The camera is not rotating like a crazy when mouse/keyboard is connected (thanks AliAssassiN!)
  - The camera buffer is getting properly cleared.
 This is fixing "ghosting" underworld (thanks AliAssassiN!)
+ - A fix for vehicle's entering task (thanks AliAssassiN!)

 **Since v1.5.1**
  - Fixed a small FX system leakage when using custom effects mod